umamicode/umamicode.github.io/aboutme.md

 subtitle: About me
 ---

-I'm a Research Scientist Intern at [LG AI Research](https://www.lgresearch.ai/), working on model generalization.
-I'm a fresh master's graduate from the [Graduate School of Data Science](https://gsds.snu.ac.kr/), Seoul National University.
-I was fortunate enough to be advised by Professor [Sanghack Lee](https://www.sanghacklee.me/).
+I'm an incoming CS Ph.D. candidate at [New York University](https://www.nyu.edu/).
+I'm also a Research Scientist Intern at [LG AI Research](https://www.lgresearch.ai/), working on model generalization.
+Before that, I finished my master's at the [Graduate School of Data Science](https://gsds.snu.ac.kr/) @ Seoul National University, advised by Professor [Sanghack Lee](https://www.sanghacklee.me/).

 My research interests include **Causal Representation Learning and Out-of-Distribution(OOD) Robustness**.
-I'm also a big fan of History👨🏻‍🏫, Jazz🎷 and Doritos🔥.
+I'm also a big fan of History👨🏻‍🏫, Jazz🎷 and strolling🚶.

 {: .box-note}
 [🤓 Linkedin](https://www.linkedin.com/in/umamicode/)